yaml/yamlscript/ReadMe.md

 YAMLScript can be used for:

-* Writing programs and apps
+* Writing new programs and applications
+  * Run with `ys file.ys`
+  * Or compile to binary with `ys -C file.ys`
-* Writing reusable libraries
+* Writing reusable shared libraries
+  * Bindable to almost any programming language
+* Using as a YAML loader module in many programming languages
+  * Plain / existing YAML files
-* Functional operations in YAML data files
+  * YAML files with new functional magics

 ### Run or Load?